-A selection of stories about adventure and discovery written by our talented team of contributors.
+A collection of short stories exploring photography, adventure and discovery of the outdoors.

 The weather was forecast to be 24 degrees.
 This was practically a heatwave for England in Spring, the days were longer and we all had the weekend off.

 Photographer and lone traveller Francisque Sanchez recalls his memories of exploring Scotland.